meteor/meteor/client/basic/sections/collections.md

 ```

 The `findOne` method is reactive just like [`Session.get`](#session_get),
-meaning if you use it inside a [template helper](#template_helpers) or a
+meaning that, if you use it inside a [template helper](#template_helpers)
-[`Tracker.autorun`](#tracker_autorun), it will automatically rerender
+or a [`Tracker.autorun`](#tracker_autorun) callback, it will automatically
-the view or rerun the computation if the returned document changes.
-This also
+rerender the view or rerun the computation if the returned document
+changes.

-means that sometimes `findOne` will return `null` if the document is removed
+Note that `findOne` will return `null` if it fails to find a matching
+document, which often happens after the document has been removed from the
-from the collection, so you should be prepared to accept that value.
+collection, so you should be prepared to handle `null` values.

 {{> autoApiBox "Mongo.Collection#find"}}

-The `find` method is similar to `findOne`, but instead of returning a single
+The `find` method is similar to `findOne`, but instead of returning a
-document it returns a MongoDB cursor.
-A cursor is a special object that refers
+single document it returns a MongoDB *cursor*.
+A cursor is a special
-to the documents that might be returned from a query.
-You can pass a cursor into
+object that represents a list of documents that might be returned from a
-a template helper anywhere you could pass an array:
+query.
+You can pass a cursor into a template helper anywhere you could
+pass an array:

 ```
 Template.blog.helpers({